-Name Total number of Number of Total annual
+Name Total number of meetings held Number of meetings attended Total annual remuneration Commander P Chapman, CSM, RAN 4 2 \$0

-meetings held meetings attended remuneration

-Commander K Robson, RAN 4 2 \$0

 Related Entity Transactions

 In accordance with the STF Act, a person who is a Trustee or a dependant of a Trustee of any fund shall not receive benefits from the Fund.
 During the period there were no related party transactions.